slotThe/slotThe.github.io/posts/phd-typesetting.md

 \usepackage[cal=boondoxupr,frak=esstix,frakscaled=0.95]{mathalfa}
 ```

-Some options should be self-explanitory<!--
+Some options should be self-explanatory<!--
 -->—like `tighter` or the `amsthm` compatibility—<!--
--->while other might require some further explanation.
+-->while others might require some further explanation.

 - `osf` and `scosf` make sure to enable
   [oldstyle figures](https://en.wikipedia.org/wiki/Text_figures)